2026-Anderson-lab-spring

 Yasmine Elhajjam

-Yasmine Elhajjam is a Second Year student at UVA.
+Yasmine Elhajjam is a Third Year student at UVA.
 Her passion for medical research evolved after a close family member suffered and passed away from heart disease.
 This drove a strong passion to integrate herself into the medical community and explore a range of diseases from cardiovascular, immunological, and neurological diseases.
 She is working to integrate herself into the research field and work to positively contribute to the daily lives of individuals suffering from cancer through the Anderson Lab.
 Furthermore, outside of her studies and research, Yasmine enjoys gardening, photography, and playing the piano and guitar.

 Samara Tanner